 Freedom for Veterans, Dogs with a Mission.

 Your generous donation helps fundamentally transform the lives of our veterans, their families, and our communities.
-In 2020, over 97% of our expenses were directly related to our programs for veterans and service dogs.

 Frequently Asked Questions